 Are New Tattoos More Susceptible to Sun Damage?

 New tattoos are more susceptible to damage.
 A fresh tattoo is an open wound with no protection on it.
-If the raw wound were exposed to the sun, it would burn much faster than healed skin, meaning your tattoo could fade, crack, blister, or peel.
+If the raw wound were exposed to the sun, it may burn much faster than healed skin, meaning your tattoo could fade, crack, blister, or peel.

 "Your tattooed skin is going to be classified as an open wound until the scabbing process is complete," advises Hunter.
 "This can take up to two-to-three weeks, and sometimes a longer amount of time depending on the size and placement of the tattoo."